mediquo/docs-sdk/docs/sdk/widget/customization.md

 title: Customization
 ---

+You can customize the look an feel and the language of your widget integration.

+## Look and feel
-You can customize the look an feel of your widget integration through the `theme` option on the widget initialization.
+The look an feel can be configured through the `theme` option on the widget initialization.

 ```ts
 // Typescript